In this guide, we will explore the std::chrono::time_point in C++ along with an illustrative example.

 round(C++17) std::chrono::time_point:

-Round a time point to the nearest even number while converting it to another.
+Round a time point to the closest even number while simultaneously converting it to a different format.

 Support Classes